home / writing

 echo "Backed up $(basename $(pwd)) to ~/backups/"

-Throw it in your PATH, make it executable, and now backup creates a timestamped archive of your current project.
-Takes 30 seconds to write, saves hours over time.
+I threw it in my PATH, made it executable, and now backup creates a timestamped archive of my current project.
+Took 30 seconds to write, saves hours over time.

 Making Scripts Global

-Before we go further, let’s talk about where to put these scripts so they actually work from anywhere.
-You don’t want to type ./backup.sh every time—you want to type backup and have it just work.
+Before I go further, let me talk about where I put these scripts so they actually work from anywhere.
+I don’t want to type ./backup.sh every time—I want to type backup and have it just work.

 mkdir -p ~/.local/bin

-Add this directory to your PATH by putting this in your shell config (.zshrc, .bashrc, etc.):
+I added this directory to my PATH by putting this in my shell config (.zshrc, .bashrc, etc.):

 export PATH="$HOME/.local/bin:$PATH"

-Now, for any script you write, make it executable and symlink it to your bin directory:
+Now, for any script I write, I make it executable and symlink it to my bin directory:

 chmod +x backup.sh